rkkocheran/prescription_drugs/README.md

     a.
 Find the top 5 prescribers in Nashville in terms of the total number of claims (total_claim_count) across all drugs.
 Report the npi, the total number of claims, and include a column showing the city.
     b.
 Report the same for Memphis.
     c.
 Combine your results from a and b, along with the results for Knoxville and Chattanooga.

+11. Find all counties which had an above-average number of overdose deaths.
+Report the county name and number of overdose deaths.